ajaychary06/Projects/Statistical Learning/readme.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ajaychary06/Projects/blob/main/LICENSE) file for details.

 ## Contact

-Your Name - [@Ajaychary Kandukuri](www.linkedin.com/in/ajaychary-kandukuri-053a5a25a) - ajaycharykandukuri0629@gmail.com
+Your Name - [Ajaychary Kandukuri](https://www.linkedin.com/in/ajaychary-kandukuri-053a5a25a) - ajaycharykandukuri0629@gmail.com